Sparse Temporal Disaggregation: Introduction

-Methodologically, our key contribution is to establish a regularised M-estimation framework for Chow-Lin temporal disaggregation, we refer to this framework as \emph{Sparse Temporal Disaggregation} (spTD).
-A key aspect of the method is the incorporation of a penalty function on the regression parameters which operates alongisde the usual GLS cost function.
+Methodologically, our key contribution is to establish a regularised M-estimation framework that extends the Chow-Lin approach, we refer to this framework as \emph{Sparse Temporal Disaggregation} (spTD).
+A key aspect of the method is the incorporation of a penalty function on the regression parameters which operates alongside the usual GLS cost function.
 These regularisation functions are able to take a variety of forms, and help ensure the estimator is stable in high-dimensional settings \citep{buhlmann2011statistics}.
 To illustrate the effectiveness of our methodology we focus on the popular $\ell_1$ penalty (LASSO) \citep{tibshirani1996regression}.
 This has the twin benefits of computational robustness due to convexity, and interpretation due to its ability to produce sparse sets of regression coefficients.
 In addition, $\ell_1$ penalisation has rapid, robust algorithms available to compute parameter estimates over a range of sparsity levels \citep{efron2004least}.
-Other work, including \cite{angelini2006interpolation} and \cite{proietti2020nowcasting}, existing in the literature to combat the curse of dimensionality issue found in disaggregation type problems are based on dynamic factor models.
-Here, factor estimation methods such as principle components analysis are used to reduce the dimensionality of the large indicator data set before model fitting by combining indicators into a limited number of common factors.
-The factor model approach possesses difficulties regarding specification and interpretability.
-There exists uncertainty in how the appropriate factor estimation method is selected and in the number of factors used \citep{kuzin2013pooling}.
-A more considerable issue is the loss of interpretation into the individual effects of indicators.
-As it is factors, or principle components, that are retained instead of original predictors, we are unable to make conclusions on which are the main indicators driving movement in GDP and to what extent.
-We therefore tackle the high-dimensional temporal disaggregation problem from the variable selection viewpoint; as our regularised M-estimation framework is able to simultaneously select the relevant indicators and estimate their impact.
-To our knowledge, we are the first authors to tackle the problem in this way.